Drone attack complicates US effort to contain Middle East conflict

 This might include targeting members of Iran’s Islamic Revolutionary Guard Corps’ Qods Force in Iraq, Syria, or Yemen, as the U.S. did in 2020 when it killed the group’s commander by drone strike.

-“Whether or not it’s a good idea, Biden will have, at minimum, to take steps along those lines,” argues Rajan Menon, director of the Grand Strategies program at the Defense Priorities think tank.
+“Whether or not it’s a good idea, Biden will have, at minimum, to take steps along those lines,” argues Rajan Menon, director of the Grand Strategy program at the Defense Priorities think tank.
 “Especially because this is an election year and the GOP, and above all [former President Donald] Trump, will flay him for being weak.”

 Future of U.S. troops in region